bitovi/academy/src/debugging-javascript/1-scope.md

-@page debugging-javascript-training/scope Scope
+@page learn-to-debug-javascript/scope Scope
-@parent debugging-javascript-training 1
+@parent learn-to-debug-javascript 1
 @description Learn how to see the variables available in the scope.

 @body